dpedwards/dotnet-core-blockchain-payment-solution/README.md

 1. Clone the repo.
 2. Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-feature`).
 3. Open a pull request on GitHub and describe the feature or fix.

-project documentation and demo pages can be found in the [`/docs`](docs) if submitting improvements, typo corrections, etc.

 ---